Skip to main content

 State disability insurance plans

-As of January, 2023, five states offered short-term disability insurance: California, Hawaii, New Jersey, New York and Rhode Island5.
-This state-sponsored coverage is separate from the Federal Social Security Disability Insurance (SSDI) program which provides coverage for long-term disabilities.
+As of January, 2026, five states mandate short-term disability insurance: California, Hawaii, New Jersey, New York and Rhode Island.5 This state-sponsored coverage is separate from the Federal Social Security Disability Insurance (SSDI) program which provides coverage for long-term disabilities.

 It’s important to note that employees in these states must pay into the state program via payroll tax deductions, and if an employer doesn’t withhold taxes, their employees likely won’t qualify.
-This also means that in most cases, independent contractors, freelancers, and individuals paid in cash or off-the-books will not qualify for disability benefits.
+Only jobs covered by the state programs are eligible for benefits, which means that in most cases, independent contractors, freelancers, and individuals paid in cash or off-the-books will not qualify.

 The benefit amounts and benefits periods for these state disability insurance programs are as follows:

-• Hawaii State Disability Insurance.
-Benefit: 58% of wages to a maximum of $765 per week.
+• Hawaii State Disability Insurance: Benefit: 58% of wages to a maximum of $871 per week.
 Benefit period: Up to 26 weeks.5

-• New Jersey State Disability Insurance.
-Benefit: Up to 85% of wages to a maximum of $1,025 per week.
+• New Jersey State Disability Insurance: Benefit: Up to 85% of wages to a maximum of $1,119 per week.
 Benefit period: Up to 26 weeks.5

 How much disability coverage do you need?